microsoft/MSLab/Scenarios/S2D Bare Metal with SCVMM/readme.md

 ## region basic SCVMM Configuration

-For some reason VMM does not start, so its forced to start.
+For some reason VMM service does not start, so its started if not running.
 Also some basic settings are configured like HostGroup, RunAsAccounts...

 ![](/Scenarios/S2D%20Bare%20Metal%20with%20SCVMM/Screenshots/AutoCreationLogicalNetworks.png)